kevincobos/Front-End-Basic-React/README.md

 - **Dependency graph** is a directed graph representing dependencies of several objects towards each other.
 It is used to model and solve scheduling problems.

 - **JSX** is a syntax extension to JavaScript.
 It is used with React to describe what the user interface should look like.

+- **Deterministic** is an algorithm that, given a particular input, will always produce the same output, with the underlying machine always passing through the same sequence of states.
+Deterministic algorithms are by far the most studied and familiar kind of algorithm, as well as one of the most practical, since they can be run on real machines efficiently.

 ### Git CLI